2026 Executive Council

 Maxime Ranger, Ph.D.

-Maxime is a postdoctoral fellow at Laval University in Quebec City.
-He holds a PhD in civil engineering from the Technical University of Denmark, and works on the durability of concrete strcutures and the design of low-carbon concrete mixes.
+Maxime is a postdoctoral fellow at Université Laval in Quebec City.
+He holds a PhD in civil engineering from the Technical University of Denmark, and works on the durability of concrete structures and the design of low-carbon concrete mixes.
+VC Website since 2025, Maxime is responsible for administrating the website, ensuring that all CAPS information are available in both English and French.

 Advisor